 Another thing you’ll want to think about is your cost visibility.
 In a cost-plus contract, your cost is based directly on the explicit expenses of the contractor.
 In other words, the contractor doesn’t get paid until they produce receipts of expenses.
 This way, you get a line-item breakdown of your project.

-However, with a cost-plus contract, you don’t usually get a line-item breakdown of the total cost.
+However, with a fixed-cost contract, you don’t usually get a line-item breakdown of the total cost.
 Most contractors who work on fixed-cost contracts use proprietary information in their budgeting systems, so they don’t share their budget sheets with clients.
 Instead, the contract functions as a “lump sum” agreement – you pay the fixed amount for the fixed scope of work.
 It’s up to you to decide if that price is worth your remodel.

 Each option offers a different type of transparency.
 A cost-plus contract offers transparency as to where the money actually goes, because the client’s payment is based on receipts.
-However, because most cost-plus contracts have no upper cost limit, you don’t know from the start how much a job will actually cost.
+However, because most cost-plus contracts have no upper-cost limit, you don’t know from the start how much a job will actually cost.
 For a fixed-cost contract, the transparency is in the total cost of the remodel.
 Even though you don’t get a full budget breakdown, you do know that the cost on your contract is the cost of your remodel.

 Establish the scope of the project